linrongbin16/lin.vim/README.md

 ### Enhanced Copy Paste

-Enhanced copy-paste are supported when you want to export/import content from/to a text file.
+Enhanced copy-paste are supported when you want to export/import content from/to an outer file.

-- `<leader>y` 🆅: copy visual-selected text to locale machine cache `~/.cache/.lin.vim.copypaste`.
+- `<leader>c` 🆅: copy visual-selected text to locale machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.
-- `<leader>p` 🅽: paste text saved from local machine cache `~/.cache/.lin.vim.copypaste`.
+- `<leader>p` 🅽: paste text saved from local machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.

+All copied content in system clipboard will be stored in a text database.

+- `<leader>y` 🅽: open enhanced yank list.

 You could configure these hot keys in **_user.vim_**.